Nursing Interview Questions and Answers

 How You Could Answer

 “I’ve found it is important to understand why a patient is unhappy or uncooperative.
 Being hospitalized can be frightening for some people, especially if they don’t understand the need for a procedure.
-I always make sure every patient I work with feels seen and heard.
-Eye contact and listening for an opportunity to answer a question that’s troubling them is important.”
+I always make sure every patient I work with feels seen and heard by making eye contact and practicing therapeutic communication techniques, when culturally appropriate of course.
+This fosters trust and provides an opportunity for me to answer questions that are troubling them.”

 Companies invest time and money when they hire a new employee.
 They want to know that you’re planning to stick around.
 They also want to see if you are ambitious and want to further your career or education.
 Nursing interview questions and answers like this one help the interviewer know if you fit into the organization.